 WASHINGTON, D.C. — A refusal by the International Trade Commission (ITC) to modify or rescind its assessment of a $6.2 million civil penalty for violating a consent order involving a patent later declared invalid was reversed and remanded Nov.
 27 by the Federal Circuit U.S. Court of Appeals (DBN Holding Inc. and BDN LLC v.
 International Trade Commission, No. 17-2128, Fed.
 Cir.).

-ALEXANDRIA, Va. — Operators of several fantasy sports websites prevailed Oct.
-4 when the Patent Trial and Appeal Board agreed that eight claims of a video game system patent would have been obvious to a person of skill in the art (Fanduel Inc., et al. v.
-CG Technology Development LLC, No. IPR2017-00902, PTAB).
+ALEXANDRIA, Va. — In a Nov.
+26 ruling, the Patent Trial and Appeal Board found that BMW of North America LLC failed to establish that it will likely prevail on its assertion that five claims of an audio device integration system patent would have been obvious to a person of skill in the art (BMW of North America LLC v.
+Blitzsafe of Texas LLC, No. IPR2018-01204, PTAB).